 Even if we truly love our job, we must admit it has its limitations when it comes to environmental responsibility.
 Despite many efforts on our daily routine (buying less plastic, consuming less, eating organic) and even if we try our best for our trips (taking alternative ways of transportation) we’re still confronted to the necessity of frequently flying from a place to another.
 And unfortunately we don’t have much choice if we want to maintain our level of activity.
 Therefore it becomes critical for us to find a way to compensate this impact, and The Climate Gig just looks like the perfect match.
 Indeed, either by catching CO2, planting trees or developing sustainable aviation fuel, we feel like it will allow us to concretely act, and send a positive message to our families, friends, and supporters.
 We love to travel the world to spread positive vibes, but it’s time to stop making it negative for the planet.
 We’re sure this will become possible thanks to The Climate Gig, and we’re excited to work on this with you guys!

 The climate gig is a climate tool for the music industry.
-It enables artists, venues, and fans to reduce their carbon footprint when traveling to live music events.
+It enables artists, venues, and fans to estimate and act on the carbon emissions associated with traveling to live music events.

 Whether you are traveling by car, bus, train, or plane, going to a live music event comes at an unavoidable environmental cost.

 As a matter of fact, travel is usually the biggest source of carbon emissions as it relates to live events.
 Flying is responsible for approximately 3% of global emissions.
 This might not seem like a lot, but in the grand scheme of things, it is, and this figure is expected to get considerably higher in the next decade.

 We want to help make attending live events into a more environmentally friendly experience.
 The Climate Gig enables fans, artists, and venues to take responsible action by understanding and making responsible choices related to their travel emissions.